Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 Neon updates all metrics every 15 minutes but it could take up to 1 hour before they are reportable.

-To find the current usage level for any of these metrics, see retrieving details about a project.
-You can read more about these metrics and how they impact billing here.
+To find the current usage level for any of these metrics, see querying metrics.
+You can read more about these metrics and how they impact billing here: Usage metrics

 Corresponding quotas

-You can set quotas for these consumption metrics per project using the quote object in the Create project or Update project API.
+You can set quotas for these consumption metrics per project using the quota settings object in the Create project or Update project API.

 The quota object includes an array of parameters used to set threshold limits.
 Their names generally match their corresponding metric:

-• active_time_seconds — Sets the maximum amount of time your project's total compute endpoints are allowed to be active during the current billing period.
+• active_time_seconds — Sets the maximum amount of time your project's computes are allowed to be active during the current billing period.
 It excludes time when computes are in an Idle state due to auto-suspension.

-• compute_time_seconds — Sets the maximum amount of CPU seconds allowed in total across all of a project's compute endpoints.
-This includes any endpoints deleted during the current billing period.
+• compute_time_seconds — Sets the maximum amount of CPU seconds allowed in total across all of a project's computes.
+This includes any computes deleted during the current billing period.
 Note that the larger the compute size per endpoint, the faster the project consumes compute_time_seconds.
 For example, 1 second at .25 vCPU costs .25 compute seconds, while 1 second at 4 vCPU costs 4 compute seconds.

 vCPUsactive_time_secondscompute_time_seconds